 We always welcome feedback from listeners.
 If you have any comments for this episode or for any other, or if you have suggestions for future episodes, please leave us comments here or email us at podcast at this domain name.

-Updated February 6, 2012 and originally published September 19, 2010.
+Updated June 24, 2016 and originally published September 19, 2010.
 If you enjoyed this article, subscribe to the RSS feed or receive daily emails.
-Follow @flexo on Twitter and visit our Facebook page for more updates.
+Follow @ConsumerismComm on Twitter and visit our Facebook page for more updates.